Soneso/as-soroban-sdk/README.md

 ///...
 context.log("test");
 ```
-Please keep in mind that the SDK is not tested.
+Please keep in mind that the SDK is very basic and is not tested.
 It is under heavy development.
 Also supported features will be extended or refactored.